Spring ISD reaches out to struggling students with home visits

 While Spring ISD volunteers fanned out, other districts like La Porte ISD are reporting grim numbers about online engagement and success.

-As many as 40% of La Ports students who are learning remotely are failing in grades 6 through 12, according to staff.
+As many as 40% of La Porte's students who are learning remotely are failing in grades 6 through 12, according to staff.
 Only 24% of students taking classes in person are failing there.

 "We are defeated because no matter how hard we work, many of the students who are not face-to-face are struggling to keep up," said Michell Jackson with La Porte Junior High.
 "We are giving 110% every day, and we are positive that not all of our students are receiving it."